Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 The Capture of Saint John’s Bluff, Florida and Battle of Pocotaligo, South Carolina

-From 21-23 October, under the brigade and regimental commands of Colonel Tilghman H. Good and Lieutenant Colonel George W. Alexander, the 47th engaged Confederate forces in and around Pocotaligo, South Carolina.
-Landing at Mackey’s Point, the men of the 47th were placed on point once again, but they and the 3rd Brigade were less fortunate this time.
+From 21-23 October, under the brigade and regimental commands of Colonel Tilghman H. Good and Lieutenant-Colonel George W. Alexander, the 47th engaged in combat with Confederate forces in and around Pocotaligo, South Carolina.
+Landing at Mackay’s Point, the men of the 47th were placed on point once again, but they and the 3rd Brigade were less fortunate this time.

 Harried by snipers en route to the Pocotaligo Bridge, they met resistance from an entrenched, heavily fortified Confederate battery which opened fire on the Union troops as they entered an open cotton field.
 Those headed toward higher ground at the Frampton Plantation fared no better as they encountered artillery and infantry fire from the surrounding forests.

 Losses for the 47th were significant.
-Two officers and 18 enlisted men died; two officers and another 114 enlisted were wounded.
+Two officers and eighteen enlisted men died; two officers and another one hundred and fourteen enlisted men were wounded.
 Several resting places for men from the 47th still remain unidentified, the information lost to the sloppy records of Army Quartermaster and hospital personnel, or to the trauma-impaired memories of soldiers who hastily buried or were forced to leave behind the bodies of comrades upon receiving orders to retreat.

 1863